thehadinaseer/bluemark/README.md

 Welcome to Blue Mark Real Estate!
 Our mission is to provide professional and reliable property solutions in Dubai.
 Find your dream home or investment opportunity with us. 🌟

 ## Live Demo 🌐
-Check out our website here: [Blue Mark Real Estate](https://www.bluemarkae.com) Check out our website here: [Blue Mark Real Estate](https://www.bluemarkae.com)
+Check out our website now on here: [Blue Mark Real Estate](https://thehadinaseer.github.io/bluemark) <br>
+Check out our website here: [Blue Mark Real Estate](https://www.bluemarkae.com)

 ## Description 📖